CPP Investments: Significant transactions

+In January 2025, the Globe & Mail reported Brookfield Corporation had bought the stakes of partners CPPIB and Alberta Investment Management Corporation (AIMCo) in the Maritime Life Building in Toronto which had been listed twice in three years without attracting a suitable offer.
+The transaction occurred before the end December 2024.
+Net proceeds from the sale were C$107 million.

 Performance

 The performance and the market value of the CPP Fund is reported on a quarterly basis.

 Investments held by the CPP Fund include equities, fixed income (primarily government bonds), and inflation-sensitive assets (real estate, inflation-linked bonds and infrastructure).
 The CPPIB is making a major push into real estate, especially real estate in India.

 Historical information on the performance of assets available to the Canada Pension Plan, and financial statements of the CPP Investment Board, can be found under the Quarterly Reports and Annual Reports section of the CPPIB's website.

 The total growth of the CPP Reserve Fund is derived from the CPP contributions of working Canadians, and the return on investment of the contributions.
 The portion of CPP Reserve Fund growth due to CPP contributions varies from year to year, but have shown a slight decrease in the past 3 years.
 The historical growth with the investment performance is tabulated as follows:

-¹Assets are as at the period end date (March 31).

-²Commencing in fiscal 2007, the rate of return reflects the performance of the CPP Fund which excludes the short-term cash required to pay current benefits.

-³Increased fund value due to worker and employer CPP contributions not needed to pay current benefits.
-The negative investment return amounted to $303 million CAD.